sameer/systime/README.md

 Ignoring sleep is useful for:

 - **Internal scheduled tasks**: Run tasks at specific intervals in accordance with time spent executing (i.e. garbage collection).
-- **Performance monitoring / profiling**: Metrics should not track system sleep, because only execution time matters.
+- **Performance monitoring / profiling**: Client-side metrics probably shouldn't track system sleep since it adds wild, inaccurate p99/max values to your dashboards.

 ## Performance

-This library uses system OS timer facilities.
-There are limits on these resources, hence why most operations can return an error.
+While every effort has been made to ensure timers are fast and efficient (i.e. sub-millisecond precision on Windows), this crate does use system timer facilities and there are limits on these resources.
+Hence why most operations can return an error.

 Use these timers _sparingly_ and include a fallback to the appropriate equivalent (i.e. tokio::time for tokio) in case of failure.
+Alternatively, a [timer wheel](https://tokio.rs/blog/2018-03-timers)-esque approach could be used.